“`html

 Effective hybrid designs typically allocate knowledge transfer components to eLearning—allowing learners to prepare, review, and test their understanding independently—while reserving limited classroom time for application, discussion, and skill practice.
 This “flipped classroom” approach maximizes the value of expensive face-to-face time by ensuring learners arrive prepared to engage at higher cognitive levels.

 A major healthcare system implemented a hybrid clinical training program for new nurses that reduced classroom time by 40% while improving first-attempt certification pass rates from 72% to 91%.
-Learners completed online modules covering procedures, protocols, and safety requirements before arriving for hands-on skills practice, allowing instructors to focus有限的课堂时间 on competency demonstration and individualized feedback rather than didactic instruction.
+The program delivered theoretical content through eLearning modules before hands-on skills sessions, allowing instructors to focus clinical time on competency demonstration and feedback rather than lecture.
+This approach decreased total training time while improving patient safety outcomes—demonstrating that strategic modality matching delivers better results than ideological commitment to either approach.

 Conclusion